w4111/databass-public/README.md

 # DataBass: Not Quite a DataBase

-This isn't your average database.
-This will be the base of operations for exanding your data processing knowledge!
-The base of your data exploration in this class!
-It will cover the bassics of query execution that you will learn in class!

-We present to you....  the **DATABASS..Bass...bass**.

-## Getting Started

 This is a simple Python-based analytical database for instructional purposes.
 See the [system design](./docs/design.md) for details.
+It is meant to give students exposure to query processing concepts in a system that goes from SQL strings to query results.

+If you had fun doing the assignments for this, the course [W6113](https://w6113.github.io) features assignments based on a more advanced version of DataBass.

+## Getting Started

 Installation